UBICO/more-iot/README.md

 # more-iot

-Files, sketches and scripts for the IoT System class, Computer Science M.Sc., University of Modena and Reggio Emilia, Italy
+Files, sketches and scripts for the IoT System class, M.Sc. in Computer Science, University of Modena and Reggio Emilia, Italy.